19hours/sg-statutes/Acts/Maintenance of Parents Act.md

 (3) Where a maintenance order was made against more than one respondent or another respondent is joined, the Tribunal may re-apportion in such manner as it considers just the maintenance upon an application to vary the maintenance order.

+(4) The Tribunal may, before hearing an application under this section and where it considers it necessary or desirable to do so, refer the differences between the parties to a conciliation officer for mediation.

+[37/2010 wef 15/03/2011]

 ### Maintenance payable under order of Tribunal to be inalienable

 9\.
 Maintenance payable to any person under this Act shall not be assignable or transferable or liable to be attached, sequestered or levied upon for, or in respect of, any debt or claim whatsoever.

 ### Enforcement of maintenance orders

-10\.
-Maintenance orders made under this Act shall be deemed to be orders made by a District Court and may be enforced in the same manner as maintenance orders for wives and children are enforced under the Women’s Charter, and the provisions of that Act shall apply, with the necessary modifications, to enforcement of orders made under this Act.
+10\.—(1) Maintenance orders made under this Act shall be deemed to be orders made by a District Court and may be enforced in the same manner as maintenance orders for wives and children are enforced under the Women’s Charter, and the provisions of that Act shall apply, with the necessary modifications, to enforcement of orders made under this Act.

+[37/2010 wef 15/03/2011]

+(2) For the purposes of subsection (1), the District Court may adopt such measures as it deems relevant or appropriate for the enforcement of maintenance orders made under this Act.

+[37/2010 wef 15/03/2011]

 ### Applications on behalf of incapacitated applicants